Get

 What’s better than having a cat or dog?
 Having both!
 However, having both means successfully introducing the two so they can get along and become friends.
 This can be done with some careful planning, but you might wonder how to do this if you live in an apartment.
 After all, apartments have less space than houses, so how do you ensure everyone has the space they need when introductions first begin?

-Introducing a cat to a dog in an apartment isn’t all that different from introducing one to the other in a house.
+Introducing a cat to a dog in an apartment is not all that different from introducing one to the other in a house.
 You might need to get a bit creative when it comes to finding space, but it can definitely be done.
 To help you out, here are some tips and tricks for how to introduce a cat to a dog in an apartment!

 Before You Begin

 Before introducing your cat to your dog, you need to set up an area that is strictly for your cat in a room with a door.
-Your pets won’t meet face-to-face at first, so this is where your cat will stay; it also allows them a dog-free space if they need it later.
+Your pets will not meet face-to-face at first, so this is where your cat will stay; it also allows them a dog-free space if they need it later.
 If you’re in an apartment, you might be limited to where this space can be (probably a bedroom or a bathroom).
 We recommend the bathroom, as your dog won’t be allowed to enter this room at first.
 Keeping the cat in the bathroom may be a bit inconvenient, but hopefully, they won’t have to stay there for long.

 Even before bringing your new cat home, you can try and get both the dog and cat used to each other’s scent by swapping bedding between the two.